lucatume/wp-browser/includes/airplane-mode/README.md

 * [Mark Jaquith](https://github.com/markjaquith)

 ## About
 Control loading of external files when developing locally.
 WP loads certain external files (fonts, Gravatar, etc.) and makes external HTTP calls.
-This isn't usually an issue, unless you're working in an evironment without a web connection.
+This isn't usually an issue, unless you're working in an environment without a web connection.
 This plugin removes/unhooks those actions to reduce load time and avoid errors due to missing files.

 ## Current Actions
 * removes external JS and CSS files from loading